 Chronic dog paw chewing is almost always caused by an allergic reaction.
 Generally, this reaction is almost always from your pet’s dog food.
 There are a number of ways to combat this problem, but switching to minimal-ingredient dog food is usually the easiest and most straightforward.

-You could also cut food out of your pet’s diet one-by-one until the problem corrects itself, but this usually takes far longer than simply switching to an allergy friendly dog food and is almost impossible unless your pet is on a raw food diet.
+You could also cut food out of your pet’s diet one-by-one until the problem corrects itself.
+But this usually takes far longer than simply switching to an allergy friendly dog food or taking an antihistamine.
+And is almost impossible unless your pet is on a raw food diet.

 If switching your pet’s food does not work, look at the chemicals you use around your home next.
 Your dog might be allergic to their shampoo or to the cleaner you use on the floor.
 Try switching each cleaner one at a time until your dog appears to be recovering.

 Environmental allergens can also cause your pooch to have an allergic reaction.
 In this case, it is usually harder to identify the culprit.
-After all, how are you ever supposed to narrow down your dog’s allergy to one specific kind of weed or pollen?
 In this case, taking your dog to the vet is your most suitable option.
-Your vet might be able to help you discover what your dog is allergic to or prescribe a medication to lessen the reaction.
+Your vet will prescribe a medication to lessen the allergic reaction.

 If nothing you seem to be doing is working, it is important to take your pet to the vet.
 Often, your dog’s chewing is not JUST chewing.
 Instead, it is likely caused by another disorder or problem that needs to be discovered and treated.